Master distiller: Notable people

 Benjamin Prichard – Prichard originally distilled whiskey in the early 1800s in Davidson County, Tennessee.
 In 1997, his descendant, Phil Prichard, rejuvenated the family's distilling business in Kelso, Tennessee.
 Today, Prichard's distills rums and liqueurs in addition to Tennessee whiskeys.

 Jimmy Russell – As master distiller at Wild Turkey, Russel has decades of hands-on distilling experience.
 His son, Eddie Russell, also became a master distiller for the company in 2015.

 Jim Rutledge — Master distiller for over 20 years at Four Roses.

 Don Cenobio Sauza – Often referred to as the "Father of Tequila", Sauza experimented with different varieties of plants before settling on mezcal azul as the one that produced the best flavor.
 This ultimately led to the exclusive use of this type of agave plant to make tequila.

 Charles Tanqueray – Tanqueray established his London gin distillery in the Bloomsberg area in 1830.
 As of 2016, the United States was the largest market for Tanqueray gin.

 Evan Williams – A Welsh immigrant and the first wharf master of Louisville, Kentucky, Williams started distilling in the late 1700s in Kentucky.
 The black label Evan Williams bottle claims he was Kentucky's first distiller in 1783.

-Miles Karakasevic – Miles, founder of one of the original craft distilleries in the US, Charbay Distillery (#177), hails from a long line of master distillers.
-He's the 12th generation.
-In 1956 he earned the title of Master Distiller.
-But it was his title of Grand Master Distiller that was his highest achievement.
-Miles Karakasevic became the United States’ only (at that time) Grand Master Distiller in 2010.
-The title is granted to a Distiller who has distilled all four of the major spirits categories: Brandy, Whiskey, Rum and Tequila.
-Since Tequila must be distilled in Mexico, this is an extremely rare pinnacle for an artisan distiller to reach.
-His son, Marko, continues the family tradition as Generation 13.
-In December 2009 Marko was awarded the title of Master Distiller with the release of his Doubled & Twisted Light Whiskey.